vippsas/vipps-solutions/azure-b2c/PaymentFlowB2C.md

 Make sure that the parameters in `ObjectIdentity` are set to the same values as in the example and that `IssuerAssignedId` is set to the `sub` value received from the Vipps API.

-Note: before `PostAsync` can be called, you need to make sure that there are no other users already registered with the same combination of `Issuer` and `IssuerAssignedId`.
+Note: before `PostAsync` can be called, make sure that there are no other users already registered with the same combination of `Issuer` and `IssuerAssignedId`.

 An example of how to receive a user from B2C is shown below.